Philadelphia Catastrophic Injury Attorney

 Amputation – A traumatic amputation occurs when a body part is severed as the result of an accident or serious injury.
 If the body part or limp is totally severed, it is known as a complete amputation.
 In some cases, soft tissue may remain connected – this is known as a partial amputation.
 Partially amputated limbs may or may not be able to be reattached, depending on the severity of the injury.

 Birth Injury – A serious complication or medical error during childbirth can lead to lifelong injury or death to the delivering mother or infant.
 Common types of birth injuries include cerebral palsy and erb’s palsy in infants and excessive blood loss (in the mother).
+A Philadelphia birth injury attorney can answer more questions regarding a birth injury and possible compensation.

 Spinal cord injury – Injuries to the spinal cord can lead to full or partial paralysis, depending upon the location and severity of the injury.
 Paraplegia occurs when the injury is low on the spinal cord and typically affects the lower extremities, including the use of the victim’s legs and other lower body functions.
 Quadraplegia (also known as tetraplegia) occurs when the injury occurs higher in the spinal cord and can involve complete paralysis of the torso, arms, legs and even the ability to breath without the assistance of a respirator.